microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

     Allows you to run a UWP app as a task.

     UWP apps cannot take arguments (though you can use arguments to pass info to the operator about the goal of the Task), nor can they automatically return a pass/fail result.
 Instead, the operator must manually specify if the app passed or failed via a result prompt that the Factory Orchestrator App launches when the UWP app exits.
-You can also exit apps via ALT+F4 or Windows Device Portal.

     The Factory Orchestrator service can launch apps even if the Factory Orchestrator app isn't running.